rtbo/dopamine/client/SPEC.md

 - `dop profile [name]` :heavy_check_mark:
   - Sets the named profile as current
   - Use only the languages of the current recipe
+- `dop profile --add-missing`
+  - Add missing languages to the compilation profile
 - `dop profile --add-[lang] [compiler]`
   - Add language `[lang]` to the compilation profile
   - `[compiler]` is optional and can be a command (e.g. `dmd`) or a path